 Problems and Complaints — Surfaced, Not Buried

-Every TireGrades review includes a dedicated “Problems” section where we highlight recurring complaints and potential concerns reported by real owners.
+Every TireGrades review includes a dedicated “Problems” section where we highlight recurring complaints and potential concerns reported by real owners — drawn from both our community survey responses and third-party review data.
 Many of these issues — like gradual road noise increase after 20,000 miles or reduced wet grip as tread wears — are the kind of things that don’t show up in a quick star rating but matter enormously when you’re living with a tire for 40,000+ miles.

 We’re transparent when complaints are typical (every tire gets some negative feedback) versus when they reveal a genuine pattern worth considering before you buy.